Tech-at-DU/ACS-1710-Web-Architecture/Assignments/04-Databases.md

 **HINT**: If you're having trouble with this step, look at examples of using the [find](https://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.find) operation!

+In your Jinja template you can access the id of a plant with the key `_id`.

 ### Plants Detail

 Usually if a website lists many objects, you'll want to have a way to "zoom in" on a single object and see all of its relevant details.